MichalKotowski/michalkotowski.pl/src/posts/2020-03-19-how-to-write-a-proper-jquery-function.md

     })(jQuery);
 ```

 And here goes the most important part of our work. `if (this.length > 0)` checks if function was called at least once. `if (this.length > 1)` then we check whether the function has been called more than once.
 Let's consider the `else` case first.
 We name our `this` as `$el`, and run `init` function where all the magic happpens.
-But what happens if function `toggleMenu` is called twice, triply or even fourfold?
-For each call, our our function falls into 'else' creating many independent instances.
+But what if function `toggleMenu` is called twice, triple or even fourfold?
+For each call, our function falls into 'else' creating many independent instances.

 ```javascript
     // main.js